k-falk/ds_salary_proj/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a data science project to analyze and predict the estimated salary of data scientist jobs on Glassdoor.
-I have done everything from scraping the data on glassdoor to building regression models to make salary predictions off the sata.
+I have done everything from scraping the data on glassdoor to building regression models to make salary predictions off the data.

 ### Built With